-- PROBLEMS WITH CONTACT LENS AND LENS CARE PRODUCTS COULD RESULT IN SEROUS INJURY TO THE EYE.
-It is essential that you follow your eyecare practitioner's direction and all labeling instructions for proper use of lens and lens care products, including the lens case.
-EYE PROBLEMS, INCLUDING CORNEAL ULCERS, CAN DEVELOP RAPIDLY AND LEAD TO LOSS OF VISION; THEREFORE, IF YOU EXPERIENCE EYE DISCOMFORT, EXCESSIVE TEARING, VISION CHANGES, OR REDNESS OF THE EYE, IMMEDIATELY REMOVE YOUR LENS AND PROMPTLY CONTACT YOUR EYECARE PRACTITIONER. - Daily wear lens are not indicated for overnight wear, and you are instructed not to wear the clearall-dayTM, clearall-dayTM Toric, cleardayTM ecovue and clearvueTM (Hioxifilcon A) Soft (hydrophilic) Contact Lens while sleeping.
-Clinical studies have shown that the risk of serious adverse reactions is increased when these lens are worn overnight. - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers do.
+- PROBLEMS WITH THE CONTACT LENSES AND LENS CARE PRODUCTS COULD RESULT IN SERIOUS INJURY TO THE EYE.
+It is essential that patients follow their Eye Care Practitioner's direction and all labeling instructions for proper use of lenses and lens care products, including the lens case.
+EYE PROBLEMS, INCLUDING CORNEAL ULCERS CAN DEVELOP RAPIDLY AND LEAD TO LOSS OF VISION.
+THEREFORE, IF YOU EXPERIENCE EYE DISCOMFORT, EXCESSIVE TEARING, VISION CHANGES, OR REDNESS OF THE EYE, IMMEDIATELY REMOVE YOUR LENS AND PROMPTLY CONTACT YOUR EYE CARE PRACTITIONER. - Daily wear lenses are not indicated for overnight wear and patients should be instructed not to wear lenses while sleeping.
+Clinical studies have shown that the risk of serious adverse reactions, such as ulcerative keratitis, is increased when these lenses are worn overnight.

+• Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers do.